Context Adaptive Cooperation: Cascading Consensus implementation details

-\Cref{alg:rcons} implements the Restrained Consensus abstraction.
-It is designed to be used as a component of a Cascading Consensus algorithm.
-In particular, it relies on the presence of a correct proof of acceptance $\pi$ to identify the processes in $\Pi'$ that invoke the \rconspropose operation.
-The implementation is based on signatures.
-The goal of a process that participates in the algorithm is to gather one signature from each process in $\Pi'$.
-The algorithm uses two types of messages, \rconsmess and \rconsretractmess.
+\todo{Check text to match new notation in algorithm (in particular those using $\square_j$ subscripts.)} \ft{I'd inject of few references to line numbers in the explanations below to help the reader connect the pseudo code to what is written.} \Cref{alg:rcons} implements the Restrained Consensus abstraction \insertft{using signatures}.
+It relies on the \insertft{existence} of a correct proof of acceptance \insertft{$\initialproof$ for a process to invoke the \rconspropose operation (\Cref{line:rconspropose}).} \ft{PLEASE CHECK: $\initialproof$ was presented as a set, but it's a single proof if I'm correct.} \insertft{The goal of a process that participates in the algorithm is to select pairs $\langle v,k\rangle$ in its local set $E_i$ (\cref{line:rconssmess:init:proposed,line:rcons:intersection:proposed,line:rcons:power-C,line:rconsretractmess:update:proposed}) and gather signatures in its set $\sigendorse_i$ (\cref{{line:rconsmess:signatures:union},line:rcons:signatures:init}) so that all the pairs in $E_i$ are signed by all the processes whose identity appears in a least in one of the pairs of $E_i$.}\ft{PLEASE CHECK: We initially had `gather one signature from each process in $\Pi'$', but because some process in $\Pi'$ might retract themselves and refuse to sign, I felt it did not apply.} The algorithm uses two types of messages, \rconsmess (\cref{line:bcast:rconsmess,line:PiPrime:receive}) and \rconsretractmess (\cref{line:retract:bcast,line:retract:msg:handler}).
 The \rconsmess message is used as the primary mechanism to propagate and gather signatures.
-For a correct process to send a \rconsmess, it must possess the proof of acceptance of one of its own messages.
-When a correct process receives a \rconsmess message, it has to immediately respond with another \rconsmess message if it possesses a proof of acceptance for one of its values.
-Otherwise, it has to answer with a \rconsretractmess message.
-The \rconsretractmess message type proves that the process that sends it does not participate in the Restrained Consensus.
+For a correct process to send a \rconsmess, it must possess the proof of acceptance $\initialproof$ of one of its own values. \insertft{On reception, correct processes ignore \rconsmess messages that do not verify this condition (\cref{line:rconss:condition:proof:acc:in:rconss:message}), thus preventing Byzantine processes that did not obtain a proof of acceptance for one of their values during the $\CAC_1$ instance from interfering with the \RC execution.} \ft{PLEASE CHECKED: I've removed the following sentence, as it seems obsolete (at least I can't see where in the pseudo code this takes place. `When a correct process receives a \rconsmess message, it has to immediately respond with another \rconsmess message if it possesses a proof of acceptance for one of its values.'} \insertft{If $\initialproof$ is valid, a process that receives a \rconsmess message conducts further checks (\cref{line:rcons:validity:checks}), and then aggregates both the proofs of acceptance and the signatures contained in the received message (\cref{line:rconsmess:signatures:union}).
+If it did not invoke \rconspropose earlier, it records the received value pairs, and replies with a \rconsretractmess message to indicate none of its own values where accepted (\crefrange{line:if:no:retract:yet:then:start}{line:if:no:retract:yet:then:end}).
+If it invoked \rconspropose earlier, it intersects its own set of value pairs $E_i$ with those of the sending processes $E_j$ (\cref{line:rcons:intersection:proposed}).
+In all cases, the process checks whether it has reached the condition to produce a selection (call to \checkdecision at \cref{line:rcons:call:to:checkdecision}).} \ft{Do we keep the following sentence?
+My understanding is that (correct) processes that use \rconsretractmess may still invoke the callback $\rconsdecide$, so saying that they do not participate could be misleading. `The \rconsretractmess message type proves that the process that sends it does not participate in the Restrained Consensus.'}